-Anaphoric references, e.g. the pronoun it of the second sentence referring to the compound noun personal code of the first sentence, are automatically resolved.
-The resolution algorithm picks the closest referent in a superordinate DRS that agrees in gender and number.
+Anaphoric references, e.g. the phrase the card of the second sentence referring to the phrase a card of the first sentence, are represented as the conjunctive condition the(card(G)) and G=B. References are only possible to discourse referents in superordinate DRSs.
+The resolution algorithm always picks the closest referent that agrees in gender and number.